SiLab-Bonn/irrad_spectroscopy/README.rst

 in order to open the web interface.

-Eqivalent dose calculation
+Equivalent dose calculation
 --------------------------

+The package implements dose rate calculations for individual gamma lines as well as full gamma spectra of isotopes for various materials (search materials in `this table <https://github.com/SiLab-Bonn/irrad_spectroscopy/blob/development/irrad_spectroscopy/tables/xray_coefficient_table.yaml>`_)
+Dose rate calculations are implemented, assuming a point-like source!

-Calculating the gamma dose rate of a single gamma line
+Calculating dose rate of an individual gamma line in air:

 .. code-block:: python